Secret Shortcuts for Searching the Web’s Resources

 Other Google Search Commands and Shortcuts

-- inurl: followed by a particular string of characters returns results with that specific sequence of characters in the URL.
-For example, inurl:amazon would return any website that has the word Amazon in the URL.
-This is useful if you need to locate all of the websites, social media accounts, etc. that a company is using.
-In the above example, you’ll get Amazon’s main website, plus Twitter, Facebook, and other websites.
+• inurl: followed by a particular string of characters returns results with that specific sequence of characters in the URL.
+For example, inurl:amazon would return any website with the word Amazon in the URL.
+This is useful if you need to locate all of the websites, social media accounts, etc., a company uses.
+In the above example, you’ll get Amazon’s main website, Twitter, Facebook, and others.

-- Search for a specific phrase: Put your search query in quotations to search for an exact phrase.
+• Search for a specific phrase: Put your search query in quotations to search for an exact phrase.
 For example, “private investigator events in California”.
 Google will search for specific words in this specific order.
-A standard search without the quotes will look for pages that contain those keywords anywhere within the page, which result in far more result to sift through.
+A standard search without quotes will look for pages that contain those keywords anywhere within the page, which results in far more results to sift through.

 Use Multiple Engines